dailydotdev/docs/docs/key-features/community-picks.md

 <iframe width="700" height="400"  src="https://www.youtube-nocookie.com/embed/JlBlTIMfrGM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Community Picks in the daily.dev feed
 Community Picks are articles that are added to the daily.dev feed by our community members.
-These articles can be from nearly any website / online publication, not just from our 400+ sources.
+These articles can be from nearly any website / online publication, not just from our pre-qualified sources.

 ### How can I spot a community pick?
 On a card in the feed there is always an icon showing the source in the top left.